 June 14, 2016 - The Washington Post reports

-hackers working for the Russian government accessed the DNC's computer system, stealing oppositional research on Donald Trump and viewing staffers' emails and chat exchanges.
-The Kremlin, however, denies that the government was linked to the hack, and a US official tells CNN that investigators have not yet concluded that the cyberattack was directed by the Russian government.
+hackers working for the Russian government accessed the DNC's computer system, stealing oppositional research on Trump and viewing staffers' emails and chat exchanges.
+The Kremlin, however, denies that the government was linked to the hack and a US official tells CNN that investigators have not yet concluded that the cyberattack was directed by the Russian government.

-According to the post, two Russian-backed groups called "Cozy Bear" and "Fancy Bear" tunneled into the committee's computer system.
-In response, a blogger called Guccifer 2.0 claims that he alone conducted the hack, not the Russians.
+describing an attack on the political committee's computer network by two groups associated with Russian intelligence.
+According to the post, two groups called "Cozy Bear" and "Fancy Bear" tunneled into the committee's computer system.
+In response, the hackers create a persona called Guccifer 2.0, a self-described Romanian blogger who claims that he alone conducted the theft.

 publishes nearly 20,000 emails hacked from the DNC server.